January 2026

 Format: DOWNLOADABLE PDF

-This conference will focus on the future for the UK’s data protection regime.
+This conference focused on the future for the UK’s data protection regime.

-It will bring together stakeholders and policymakers to consider implications for organisations, regulators, and the public in light of the Data (Use and Access) Act 2025, including the timeline for regulatory rollout, preparations for business compliance, and priorities for supporting continued innovation and growth.
+It brought stakeholders and policymakers together to consider implications for organisations, regulators, and the public in light of the Data (Use and Access) Act 2025, including the timeline for regulatory rollout, preparations for business compliance, and priorities for supporting continued innovation and growth.

 Implementation, regulation & the Information Commissioner’s Office

-Sessions will consider initial implementation of the DUAA, including amendments to Privacy and Electronics Communications Regulations on personal data breach reporting requirements, overall direction for provisions on subject access requests, as well as the commencement of digital verification services, and the handling of children’s data and age assurance.
+Sessions considered initial implementation of the DUAA, including amendments to Privacy and Electronics Communications Regulations on personal data breach reporting requirements, overall direction for provisions on subject access requests, as well as the commencement of digital verification services, and the handling of children’s data and age assurance.

 International alignment

-Delegates will also assess implications of the European Commission’s draft decision to renew the UK’s data adequacy status, with the current decisions due to expire at the end of December 2025.
-We expect discussion on implications for cross-border data flows, business confidence, and regulatory alignment as the EU plans to review its decision after a six year period.
+Delegates also assessed the European Commission’s decision to renew the UK’s data adequacy status, with discussion expected on implications for cross-border data flows, business confidence, and regulatory alignment as the EU plans to review its decision after a six-year period.

 Innovation, priority sectors & smart data schemes

-Delegates will evaluate opportunities for the establishment of smart data schemes following the DUAA’s provision for the Secretary of State to establish sector-specific plans through secondary legislation.
-With DESNZ having recently consulted on developing an energy smart data scheme, and DSIT seeking responses to smart data opportunities in digital markets, we expect discussion on how business and consumers can make better use of their data.
-Priorities for tackling barriers to data portability to support competition and user access will be discussed, as well as options for balancing between compliance and commercial opportunities.
+Delegates evaluated opportunities for the establishment of smart data schemes following the DUAA’s provision for the Secretary of State to establish sector-specific plans through secondary legislation.
+With DESNZ having recently consulted on developing an energy smart data scheme, and DSIT seeking responses to smart data opportunities in digital markets, we expected discussion on how business and consumers can make better use of their data.
+Priorities for tackling barriers to data portability to support competition and user access were discussed, as well as options for balancing between compliance and commercial opportunities.

-With property and transport also identified as priority sectors, delegates will examine best practice and lessons from Open Banking, including on technological design, consumer engagement and trust, and the role of a centralised coordinating entity to support industry with implementation.
+With property and transport also identified as priority sectors, delegates examined best practice and lessons from Open Banking, including on technological design, consumer engagement and trust, and the role of a centralised coordinating entity to support industry on implementation.

-Sessions will also look at how standards can support innovation, the importance of interoperability for unlocking cross-sector benefits, and how regulatory frameworks can evolve to support responsible data use across sectors.
+Sessions also looked at how standards can support innovation, the importance of interoperability for unlocking cross-sector benefits, and how regulatory frameworks can evolve to support responsible data use across sectors.

 Consumer protection

-Further sessions examine broader questions around the UK’s data protection landscape, including encryption policy under the Investigatory Powers Act 2016, and compliance requirements for third-party age verification under the Online Safety Act 2023, with a focus on implications of AI-driven assurance methods.
-It will also be an opportunity to assess priorities for the FCA and ICO’s work on codes of practice for AI and ADM deployment, including next steps for providing clarity and guidance on transparency, bias, and redress mechanisms.
+Further sessions examined broader questions around the UK’s data protection landscape, including encryption policy under the Investigatory Powers Act 2016, and compliance requirements for third-party age verification under the Online Safety Act 2023, with a focus on implications of AI-driven assurance methods.
+It was also an opportunity to assess priorities for the FCA and ICO’s work on codes of practice for AI and ADM deployment, including next steps for providing clarity and guidance on transparency, bias, and redress mechanisms.